KazMunayGas

 KazMunayGas (KMG) (QazMūnaiGaz, ҚазМұнайГаз) is the state-owned oil and gas company of Kazakhstan.
 It was founded in 2002 by merging CJSC Kazakhoil and CJSC Oil&Gas Transportation.

 History

-It was formed by the decree of the President of Kazakhstan dated February 20, 2002 through the merger of Kazakhoil CJSC and Oil&Gas Transportation CJSC.
+It was formed by the decree of the President of Kazakhstan dated February 20, 2002, through the merger of Kazakhoil CJSC and Oil&Gas Transportation CJSC.
 The Kazakhoil company was founded in 1997, and Nurlan Balgimbayev became its first president.
 From May 1997 to March 1999, Timur Kulibayev held the position of Vice President for Economics and Finance at Kazakhoil.
-In the summer of 2000, Kairat Satybaldy, the nephew of Nursultan Nazarbayev, who in 2002 took the position of Managing Director for Social Affairs, Strategic Planning and Telecommunications at KazMunayGas, became the Vice President of Kazakhoil.
+In the summer of 2000, Kairat Satybaldy, a nephew of Nursultan Nazarbayev, who in 2002 took the position of Managing Director for Social Affairs, Strategic Planning and Telecommunications at KazMunayGas, became the Vice President of Kazakhoil.

-In January 2023, a strategic partnership agreement has been signed between JSC NC KazMunayGas and Abu Dhabi Ports Company.
-The parties express interest in cooperation in the development of the marine fleet and coastal infrastructure in the Caspian and Black Seas.
+In January 2023, a strategic partnership agreement was signed between JSC NC KazMunayGas and Abu Dhabi Ports Company.
+The parties expressed interest in cooperation in the development of the marine fleet and coastal infrastructure in the Caspian and Black Seas.